 \subsubsection{Observation geometry}

 We assume that the millisecond magnetar produces an isotropic X-ray emission \citep{Zhang_2013}.
-The reprocessing of this emission by the ejecta makes it dependent on both observation angle and time \citep{tanaka2017, Perego_2017, kn_review}.
+The reprocessing of this emission by the ejecta makes expected observations dependent on the observation angle and time \citep{tanaka2017, Perego_2017, kn_review}.
 The ejecta will first absorb this radiation in certain directions and then re-emit it as a blackbody spectrum.
-Computing the lightcurves therefore requires determining the dynamic evolution of the ejecta.
-For this, we use the model of \cite{ejecta_dynamics}, which reproduces the energy injection by the central magnetar as well as an additional heating by radioactive element decay.
+Computing the light-curves therefore requires determining the dynamic evolution of the ejecta.
+For this, we use the model of \cite{ejecta_dynamics}, which reproduces the energy injection by the central magnetar along with an additional heating by radioactive element decay.

-Our ejecta model is schematized in Figure \ref{obs_geom}.
-The jet zone, although with the smallest solid angle -- the jet aperture is estimated to be around $5^\circ$ \citep{radio_structured_jet} -- is the configuration in which most mergers have been observed so far, in the form of sGRBs.
-Outside the jet, we follow \citep{Sun} in dividing the ejecta into two distinct zones: the "trapped" zone around the equator and the "free" zone closer to the axis.
+Our ejecta model is schematized in Fig. \ref{obs_geom}.
+The jet zone, although with the smallest solid angle (the jet aperture is estimated to be around $5^\circ$ \citep{radio_structured_jet}) is the configuration in which most mergers have been observed so far, in the form of sGRBs.
+Outside the jet, we follow \cite{Sun} in dividing the ejecta into two distinct zones: the trapped zone around the equator and the free zone closer to the jet axis.
 In \cite{Sun}, only the dynamical ejecta was modeled, assuming it was absent in the free zone.
-However, the absence of any ejecta in the free zone is not physically accurate.
-It is probable for the dynamical ejecta to be present in the trapped zone, but with a density lower than in the trapped zone.
+However, it is probable for the dynamical ejecta to be present in the free zone, but with a density lower than in the trapped zone.
 To model this, we added $1/10$ of the dynamical ejecta mass on the free zone, based on \cite{free_opening_angle} three-dimensional dynamical-spacetime general-relativistic magnetohydrodynamic simulations results with a $B_{dip} = 10^{15}$~G hypermassive magnetar as a remnant.
 From \cite{free_opening_angle}, we also estimate the uncertain opening angle of the free zone at 26$^\circ$.
 This leaves a 123$^\circ$ wide opening angle for the trapped zone, which therefore covers the largest fraction of solid angle.